Kawixh/shopping-cart/README.md

 - **React:** A JavaScript library for building user interfaces.
 - **TypeScript:** A superset of JavaScript that adds static typing.
 - **Tailwind CSS:** A utility-first CSS framework for rapidly styling HTML elements.
-- **Shadcn/ui:** A collection of accessible and reusable UI components built with Radix UI and Tailwind CSS.
+- **Shadcn UI:** A collection of accessible and reusable UI components built with Radix UI and Tailwind CSS.
 See `components.json` (startLine: 1, endLine: 21) for configuration.
 - **Clerk:** Authentication and user management solution.
 - **Drizzle ORM:** A lightweight TypeScript ORM for interacting with the database.
 See `drizzle.config.ts` (startLine: 1, endLine: 15) for configuration.
 - **PostgreSQL:** An open-source relational database management system.